TTovi

 What it builds

-Hand strength, bilateral coordination, tool use
+Hand strength, using both hands together, tool use

 What to say